zszabo-rh/lightspeed-stack/docs/openapi.md

 Enum representing predefined feedback categories for AI responses.

-These categories help provide structured feedback about AI inference quality.
-Multiple categories can be selected to provide comprehensive feedback.
+These categories help provide structured feedback about AI inference quality when users provide negative feedback (thumbs down).
+Multiple categories can be selected to provide comprehensive feedback about response issues.

 | Value | Description |
 |-------|-------------|